Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Abstract

 \section{Abstract}

-Reinforcement learning from human feedback (RLHF) has emerged as a key enabling technology for aligning AI behavior with human preferences.
+Reinforcement learning from human feedback (RLHF) has emerged as a key enabling technology for aligning AI behaviour with human preferences.
 The traditional way to collect data in RLHF is via pairwise comparisons: human raters are asked to indicate which one of two samples they prefer.
-We present an interactive visualization that better exploits the human visual ability to compare and explore whole groups of samples.
-The interface is comprised of two linked views: 1) an exploration view showing a contextual overview of all sampled behaviors organized in a hierarchical clustering structure; and 2) a comparison view displaying two selected groups of behaviors for user queries.
-Users can efficiently explore large sets of behaviors by iterating between these two views.
+We present an interactive visualisation that better exploits the human visual ability to compare and explore whole groups of samples.
+The interface is comprised of two linked views: 1) an exploration view showing a contextual overview of all sampled behaviours organised in a hierarchical clustering structure; and 2) a comparison view displaying two selected groups of behaviours for user queries.
+Users can efficiently explore large sets of behaviours by iterating between these two views.
 Additionally, we devised an active learning approach suggesting groups for comparison.
-As shown by our evaluation \alladded in six simulated robotics tasks, our approach increases the final policy returns by 69.34\%\allsame.
+As shown by our evaluation \alladded in six simulated robotics tasks, our approach increases the final rewards by 69.34\%\allsame.
 It leads to lower error rates and better policies.
 We open-source the code that can be easily integrated into the RLHF training loop, supporting research on human-AI alignment.